-A profile of the staff's ethnic breakdown and Job Category distribution as of June 2012 follows.
+A profile of the staff's ethnic breakdown and Job Category distribution as of June 2014 follows.
 The BRB's staff is fairly diverse and comparable to statewide workforce statistics in the selected categories.
 The BRB ethnic data are also consistent with the statewide averages when considering the Professional Job Category for Hispanic-Americans and Females employed.

-The agency workforce is categorized as either Officials/Administrators (1.0) or Professional (7.0) as described below (adjusting for 1.5 FTE vacant positions).
+The agency workforce is categorized as either Officials/Administrators (2.0) or Professional (8.0) as described below.

 Job Categories African American African American Hispanic American Hispanic American Females Females

 BRB State% BRB State% BRB State%

-Officials, Admin (A) 0% 11% 0% 19% 0% 40%
+Officials, Admin (A) 0% 11% 0% 19% 10% 40%

 Profess.
-(P) 0% 17% 18% 21% 46% 57%
+(P) 10% 17% 30% 21% 40% 57%